railwayapp/docs/src/docs/guides/services.md

 You can also access this configuration from the command palette.

+## Storing Data

+Every service has access to 10GB of ephemeral storage.
+If your service requires data to persist between deployments, or needs more than 10GB of storage, you should add a [volume](/guides/volumes).

 ## Deleting a Service

 Delete a service by opening the project's settings and scrolling to the danger section.